Updated April 202610 min read

 Smaller Cities and Rural Markets

-Lower competition but also lower density and potentially thinner caretaker supply.
+Lower competition but also lower density and potentially thinner caregiver supply.

 Billing Rate$18 - $24/hr